10 Things You Must Know Before Moving to Turkey

 6. Driving in Turkey

-In most countries, you must be above 18 to drive, and Turkey is no different.
-In Turkey, the law allows you to drive using a driving license of another country for up to 6 months and from which you will need to get a Turkish driving license.
+In Turkey, you must be at least 18 years old to drive.
+The law allows you to use a driving license from another country for up to six months before you need to obtain a Turkish driving license.

-Driving in Turkey can be fascinating, with great views and tourist attractions.
-The road signs are more apparent and precise.
-Parking and navigating are more straightforward.
-And according to law, the Turkish drive is on the right, unlike other Arabic countries.
+Driving in Turkey can be enjoyable, with beautiful views and tourist attractions.
+Road signs are clear and precise, and parking and navigation are straightforward.
+In Turkey, driving is on the right side of the road, unlike in some other countries.

 7. Weather conditions